 Take care of existing customers so your competitors can’t steal them.

 You don’t want your competitors getting their hands on your patrons.
-The best way to do this is to take care of your existing customers.
+The best way to do this is to take care of your existing customers and keep them happy.

 Sounds simple enough.
 But a lot of businesses, even some enterprises, fail at this.
 Why?
-Because a lot of businesses tend to put most of their resources into customer acquisition and not enough into customer retention.
+Because a lot of businesses tend to put most of their resources into customer acquisition and not enough into maintaining a high customer retention rate.

 As a business owner, you might want to check your churn metrics.
 You might not be noticing it, but you could be losing more customers than you are gaining.